VectorInstitute/interpretability/reference_implementations/Intepretable-models/Imaging/ProtoP/README.md

 ## Datasets
 - [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset)
     - This dataset is present on the Vector cluster at the following path `/ssd003/projects/aieng/public/interp_bootcamp/datasets/MNIST`.
-    - If you are running scripts on your laptop, you need to download the dataset from the link above.
+    - If you are running scripts on your laptop, you need to download the dataset from the link above and preprocess it.
+Else, you can copy the dataset from the cluster to your machine.

 >[!NOTE]
 >- The prototypical network training code isn't available at the moment.
 It will be added to the repository after the bootcamp.
 Please contact the facilitators if this is needed urgently.